webaverse/docs/docs/dev-guides/4-examples.md

 This page aims to serve as a reference for community and official examples of WebXR and similar content to help get started!

+If you think something is missing from this documentation or list, please create an issue or submit a pull request <a href="https://github.com/webaverse/docs" target="_blank" rel="noopener noreferrer">on GitHub</a>.

+Finally, our amazing friendly community is just a few clicks away to help guide you if you need!
+Find us <a href="https://discord.gg/MQNUGgB" target="_blank" rel="noopener noreferrer">on Discord</a>.

 ## Glitch

 <a href="https://glitch.com/" target="_blank" rel="noopener noreferrer">Glitch</a> is a simple tool to create, edit, and share web apps.